2025 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of the 2025 Nickel

-The 2025 Jefferson nickel maintains the redesigned format introduced in 2006, featuring updated portrait work and enhanced architectural details.
+The 2025 Jefferson nickel maintains the modernized format introduced when the series returned to its traditional Monticello reverse in 2006, featuring updated portrait work and improved architectural precision throughout.

 The Obverse of the 2025 Nickel